mkacki98/mkacki98/README.md

-### Hi there 👋
+### 👋

-🔭 MLE with a background in mathematics (BSc) and AI (MSc)

-😄 Interested in language processing and neuroscience
+🔭 Interested in language processing and neuroscience

-:mechanical_leg:
+:briefcase: MLE at UserTesting
+:mechanical_leg: MSc in AI at Edinburgh University
+:infinity: BSc in Maths&Stats at University of Southampton

 📫 How to reach me: <myname><mysurname>98@gmail.com (without special characters)